Parveen-Patel/MS-Office-Workflows/README.md

 - **Security** → Enterprise-grade protection with encryption and compliance features.
 - **Mobile access** → Use OneDrive and SharePoint apps to access files on the go.

-👉 In short: OneDrive and SharePoint let you **store, share, and collaborate on files securely in the cloud.**
+In short: OneDrive and SharePoint let you **store, share, and collaborate on files securely in the cloud.**

-# 📘 Microsoft Office vs Google Sheets
+# Microsoft Office vs Google Sheets

 ## 🖥 Microsoft Office (Microsoft 365)
 Microsoft Office (also known as Microsoft 365) is a suite of productivity applications.
-It includes:
-- Word → Documents and reports
-- Excel → Spreadsheets and data analysis
-- PowerPoint → Presentations
-- Outlook → Email and calendar
-- OneDrive/SharePoint → Cloud storage and collaboration

 **Excel** is Microsoft’s spreadsheet tool.
 - Works as a desktop application with cloud support via OneDrive/SharePoint.